ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Collect sub-protocol messages must be confidential and mutually authenticated.

-HTTPS provides confidentiality and authenticates the leader to the collector.
+HTTPS provides confidentiality and authenticates the Leader to the Collector.
-Additionally, the leader encrypts its aggregate share to a public key held by the collector using {{!HPKE}}.
+Additionally, the Leader encrypts its aggregate share to a public key held by the Collector using {{!HPKE}}.

-Collectors MUST authenticate their requests to leaders using a scheme that meets the requirements in {{request-authentication}}.
+Collectors MUST authenticate their requests to Leaders using a scheme that meets the requirements in {{request-authentication}}.

 [[OPEN ISSUE: collector public key is currently in the task parameters, but this